katemz/BookingService/README.md

 # BookingService

-BookingService implements a backend for a service allowing to make reservation for a movie.
+BookingService implements a backend for a service allowing to book seats for a movie.

 It's bound on the address: **<service_address>/api/** (by default **127.0.0.1:8080/api/**).